bibliodatos/bibliodatos/capstone/precip_table.md

 |	TILLAMOOK	|	89	|

-SQL saved as or_precip_table view in database:
+SQL query saved as or_precip_table view in database:

 ```sql
   SELECT